Learning with Statistical Equality Constraints: Experiment details

 \begin{enumerate} \item All models were trained for 300k iterations or epochs. \item Both methods (PINN/ $\eqref{P:pde}$) used a 4 layered MLP with 50 hidden neuron layers and Tanh activation to represent the primal model $\ft$. \item Adam was used to optimize the primal model, with an initial learning rate of 1e-3, and a learning rate scheduler was used that multiplies the learning rate by a factor 0.9 every 5000 steps/epochs (available as the class StepLR from pytorch).
 The other hyperparameters for Adam were left at their default values ($(\beta_1, \beta_2, \eps)$ =(0.9, 0.999, 1e-8)). \item A batch size of 1000 was used, and each batch was sampled dynamically at each step. \item For the PINN formulation, the multipliers for the PDE, BC and IC losses were picked to be (1, 100, 100) respectively. \item No weight decay was applied to either method.
 In particular, $\alpha$ was set to 0 in \eqref{P:conv}. \item The dual variables were optimized using Adam with learning rate 1e-4.
 The other hyperparameters were left at their default values. \end{enumerate}

-\paragraph{Computing resources. } The BVP experiments were run (one run at a time) on an accelerated node (AMD EPYC 7713, Nvidia A40 GPU) with 16 CPU threads and one GPU.
+\paragraph{Computing resources. } The BVP experiments were run (one run at a time) on an accelerated node with 16 CPU threads and one GPU.
 Both PINN and \eqref{P:conv} took approximately 1h40m for each run (300k epochs), with negligible overhead for the constrained method.